BinaryMoon/MasterWP/README.md

 The supported theme tags are:

 **Theme Type**
+* blog
+* business
+* charity
 * magazine
-* blog
 * portfolio
 * restaurant
-* charity

 **Theme Features**
-* woo-commerce
 * jetpack
+* page-builder
+* projects
 * slider
-* projects
-* page-builder
+* woo-commerce

 ### 2. Adding theme images

-In order to be added to the site themes need a series of images.
+To be added to the site themes need a series of images.
 These images will live in the `assets/themes/theme-name/` directory (where theme-name matches the name used in your theme.md file).

 The required images are a 200x200 icon (called icon.png) and your themes screenshot (a screenshot of the top view of the theme).